iTofunmi/iTofunmi/ReadMe.md

 ## Truths About me !!

-- 🔭 I'm a first year Computer science student at Kibo!
+- 🔭 I'm a first year Computer science student at Kibo School!
-- 👯 I’m also interning as an Automations Assistant at Kibo
+- 👯 I’m an Automations Assistant intern at Kibo
 - 🥅 2024 Goals: Learn more about Product Management
 - ⚡ Fun fact: I love to read and watch movies.